rsyslog/liblogging/stdlog/stdlog.rst

    STDLOG_LOCAL7   - reserved for application use

 Regular applications should use facilities in the **STDLOG_LOCALx** range.
-Note that non-priviledged applications may not be able to use all of the system-defined facilites.
+Non-priviledged applications may not be able to use all of the system-defined facilites.
 Note that it is also safe to refer to applicaton specific facilities via